flcong/get-article-file-name/ReadMe.md

     I use the function words defined by JabRef: "a", "an", "the", "above", "about", "across", "against", "along", "among", "around", "at", "before", "behind", "below", "beneath", "beside", "between", "beyond", "by", "down", "during", "except", "for", "from", "in", "inside", "into", "like", "near", "of", "off", "on", "onto", "since", "to", "toward", "through", "under", "until", "up", "upon", "with", "within", "without", "and", "but", "for", "nor", "or", "so", "yet".

 * Year
     * `[issueyear]`: Year of the published issue.
 For forthcoming articles without an official published year, this variable is set to be `[onlineyear]` defined below.
-For SSRN articles, this variable is the year of "Last Revised" if it is available and the year of "Posted" otherwise.
+For SSRN or Arxiv articles, this variable is the year of "Last Revised" if it is available and the year of "Posted" otherwise.
     * `[onlineyear]`: Year of first available online in the publisher, which may not be equal to the year of the published issue.
 For AEA journals, the year available online is not available, so this variable is set to empty.
-For SSRN articles, this variable is the same as `[issueyear]`.
+For SSRN or Arxiv articles, this variable is the same as `[issueyear]`.

 * Journal
     * `[fulljournal]`: Full journal name.
-For SSRN articles, this variable is equal to `"SSRN"`.
+For SSRN (Arxiv) articles, this variable is equal to `"SSRN"` (`"Arxiv"`).
     * `[shortjournal]`: First letter of each word in the journal name excluding "of" and "&", allowing for special treatment (see below).

-    List of journal names with special abbreviation: Econometrica-`ECTA`, Review of Economic Studies-`ReStud`, Review of Economics and Statistics-`ReStat`, RAND Journal of Economics-`RAND`, Journal of Public Economics-`JPub`, AEJ: Macroeconomics-`AEJMa`, AEJ: Microeconomics-`AEJMi`, SSRN-`SSRN`.
+    List of journal names with special abbreviation: Econometrica-`ECTA`, Review of Economic Studies-`ReStud`, Review of Economics and Statistics-`ReStat`, RAND Journal of Economics-`RAND`, Journal of Public Economics-`JPub`, AEJ: Macroeconomics-`AEJMa`, AEJ: Microeconomics-`AEJMi`, SSRN-`SSRN`, Arxiv-`Arxiv`.

 * Forthcoming
     * `[forthcoming]`: A string equal to the user's choice for forthcoming articles and empty otherwise.

-* SSRN working paper
+* SSRN or Arxiv working paper
-    * `[workingpaper]`: A string equal to the user's choice for SSRN working paper and empty otherwise.
+    * `[workingpaper]`: A string equal to the user's choice for SSRN or Arxiv working paper and empty otherwise.

 ## Publishers currently supported

 Currently, the following publishers are supported.
 More will be added at request:

+* AEA: American Economic Review, AEJ: Macroeconomics, etc.
+* Allenpress: The Accounting Review
+* Arxiv.org
+* Cambridge: Journal of Financial and Quantitative Analysis, etc.
 * Elsevier: Journal of Financial Economics, Journal of Monetary Economics, Journal of Banking & Finance, etc.
+* INFORMS: Management Science, etc.
-* Wiley: Journal of Finance, Econometrica, etc.
+* MIT Press: Review of Economics and Statistics, etc.
 * Oxford: Review of Financial Studies, etc.
-* Cambridge: Journal of Financial and Quantitative Analysis, etc.
-* INFORMS: Management Science, etc.
-* UChicago: Journal of Political Economy, etc.
 * SSRN
-* Allenpress: The Accounting Review
-* AEA: American Economic Review, AEJ: Macroeconomics, etc.
-* MIT Press: Review of Economics and Statistics, etc.
 * Taylor & Francis: Journal of Business & Statistics, etc.
+* UChicago: Journal of Political Economy, etc.
+* Wiley: Journal of Finance, Econometrica, etc.

 ## Future plan